 Needless to say, Goudas Foods has an extensive variety of peas and beans in many categories.

-A lot of emphasis is put on sorting, cleaning, eliminating beans with skin defects, and taking extra precautions to ensure a quality product and customer satisfaction.
+A lot of emphases is put on sorting, cleaning, eliminating beans with skin defects, and taking extra precautions to ensure a quality product and customer satisfaction.